-Chances are your designer-friend doesn’t drink enough water (did you read the last paragraph?).
+Chances are your designer friend doesn’t drink enough water (did you read the last section?).
 If they’re tech-inclined, a smart water bottle will both tickle their tech craving, as well as calm the tickle in their throat screaming for hydration.

 There are a few options on the market, but I use a Hidrate Spark Steel water bottle.
 The base of the bottle glows at intervals as a reminder to drink water (the only drawback I’ve found is having to charge it every three to four days).

 Do not skip over this one!
 Withings has a great range of design-forward watches that are fitness trackers – and they don’t need to be charged every day.
 I charge mine approximately every 10-14 days.
 The best thing about them is that they look like stylish watches (and not look like a fitness tracker!).
 I didn’t want to be in meetings presenting clients with a cheap plastic band on my wrist – and Apple Watch just doesn’t do it for me.